AkshachRd/moj-razum/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feat/your-feature`
 3. Install dependencies and set up `.env.local`
-4. Run `pnpm lint` and ensure no FSD rule violations
+4. Run `npm run lint` and ensure no FSD rule violations
 5. Commit with clear messages and open a Pull Request

 For bug reports, please include steps to reproduce and relevant logs.